Domestic Violence Prevention: Methods And Resources

 - They intimidate you with physical displays of power and weapons

-The best method for domestic violence prevention is to only be in a healthy, positive relationship.
+The best method for domestic violence prevention is to be in a healthy, positive relationship.
 Does that mean you have to leave your partner if you have relationship problems?
 Not necessarily.
 You can learn healthy relationship skills together and get your partnership on a healthy track.
 Better yet, you can learn healthy relationship skills from the beginning of the relationship.

-Safe Communication
+Safe communication

 For safe communication, both partners need to feel free to communicate openly and honestly.
 Communication includes both expressing yourself and actively listening to the other person.
 You need to be able to have important conversations face-to-face without being verbally or physically attacked.